 How to apply

-Prior to submitting a formal application and paying an application fee, please contact us with your pre-application materials (for details, please refer to Step 1—Pre-application, below).
+Prior to submitting a formal application and paying an application fee, please contact us to meet with an Academic Programs Coordinator.

 Your application will be evaluated as quickly as possible.
 Early application for admission is strongly encouraged, as the program can only accommodate a limited number of students.
-If you have questions at any stage in the application process, please contact Kailee Kristoff or Kelli Lethbridge at our Program Office by email at firstname.lastname@example.org, or call 1-877-807-9644 or 250-807-9644.
+If you have questions at any stage in the application process, please contact Rebecca Pleasance at our Program Office by email at email@example.com, or call 1-877-807-9644 or 250-807-9644.

 Step 1 – Pre-application

-Email your curriculum vitae, unofficial copies of your academic transcripts, and your answers to the Application Questions (pdf) to the Program Office.
+Email your curriculum vitae, and unofficial copies of your academic transcripts to the Program Office.
 Once your pre-application materials have been received, you will be contacted via email.
 Successful prospects will be invited to an interview to be conducted in person, via telephone or video conference.

 Step 2 – Formal application